 Lloyd Jones Struggle

 Jones is a master of the soulful understatement, the raw growl, and the groove.
 From his roots in muddy Oregon soil, he’s forged a 30-plus-year career as an impassioned singer and fierce guitar slinger, a clever and soulful songwriter, a bandleader, record producer, and an almost strident torchbearer for all that’s true and good about America’s music.
 Jones is his own true artist who works diligently at pushing American roots music forward.
-He brings the Struggle band for perhaps the last time for TWO performances at our Festival AND will perform acoustic for the Sunday Brunch Cruise.
+This six piece band will blow you away.